How to Install OpenClaw on a Psychz cVirtual VPS

 su - openclaw

-If you are using SSH keys, add your public key to the new user's ~/.ssh/authorized_keys file before disabling password-based SSH login.
+If you use SSH keys, add your public key to the new user's ~/.ssh/authorized_keys file before disabling password-based SSH login.

 Step 5: Install Docker Engine and Docker Compose v2

-OpenClaw's Docker install path requires Docker Engine and Docker Compose v2.
+OpenClaw's Docker installation path requires Docker Engine and Docker Compose v2.
 The following commands install Docker from Docker's official Ubuntu repository.

 sudo apt update